 Taking positive action with Carbon Balanced Print is one way to help combat global warming.
 It also helps deliver against your corporate social responsibility.

 Carbon Balanced Print can only be produced by a Carbon Balanced Printer.
-As there are only a handful of us in the UK, it’s worth knowing one.

 Work With Suppliers Who Care